Justice Anthony Kennedy on the Supreme Court: His legacy and the future of his seat

 In 1992, Kennedy joined Justices David Souter and Sandra Day O'Connor in co-writing the Supreme Court's opinion in Planned Parenthood of Southeastern Pennsylvania v.
 Casey.
 That case upheld women's right to have an abortion but also gave states more authority in how to regulate it.

-In keeping with his penchant for believing in individual rights Kennedy agreed with the Court's decision to legalize same-sex marriage in 2015.
+In keeping with his penchant for believing in individual rights, Kennedy agreed with the court's decision to legalize same-sex marriage in 2015.
+And in 1996, Kennedy wrote for the majority as the court struck down a Colorado amendment to its state constitution that prohibited local governments from enacting laws that would protect LGBT citizens.

+"The right to marry is a fundamental right inherent in the liberty of the person, and under the Due Process and Equal Protection Clauses of the Fourteenth Amendment couples of the same-sex may not be deprived of that right and that liberty," Kennedy wrote in the majority opinion for Obergefell v.
+Hodges in 2015, which legalized gay marriage.
+"The Court now holds that same-sex couples may exercise the fundamental right to marry.
+No longer may this liberty be denied to them."

 Expect this vacancy to become a major point in this year's midterms